I’m pretty frank about what I think—perhaps to a fault.

 I’m not sure I could even explain what a frappuccino is in English to you.
 Is it like a slushie?
 A milkshake?
 What’s in it?
 Nobody quite knows.

 It’s also worth noting that things get lost in translation via text message.
 Muhammad texts me in English by sticking what he has to say into Google Translate and then sending me the result.
 For some discussions I have done the same thing to text him.
-This makes communication easier, and in the case of volunteers who don’t speak a refugee family’s language it’s what makes communication possible.
+This makes communication easier.

 That doesn’t make it perfect.